ZelinIO/cloud-init-scripts/README.rst

 Shutdown VM
 ===========
-Shutdown VM, Not reboot vm!
+Shutdown VM! **Don't** reboot vm!
+Reboot will destroy the previous configuration.

 The image is ready for glance and cinder.